-If you had, have, or appear to have mental or emotional impairments, you must be evaluated and treated by the landlord on the basis of your financial stability and history as a tenant, not on the basis of your mental health.
+If you had, have, or appear to have mental or emotional impairments, a landlord cannot use this as a reason to deny you a rental or otherwise discriminate against you.
 If you cannot meet the good-tenant criteria that the landlord applies to all applicants (such as good references from previous landlords and no prior evictions), you may be rejected on that basis—but not on the basis of your mental health status.

 Landlords are not allowed to ask you whether you have a disability or illness, or ask to see medical records.
-And no matter how well intentioned, the landlord cannot make decisions about where and how you will live on the property that he would not make were you not disabled.
-For example, if there are two units for rent—one on the ground floor and one three stories up—the landlord must show both units to a wheelchair-bound applicant unless the applicant asks to see only one.
+And no matter how well intentioned, the landlord cannot make decisions about where and how you will live on the property that they wouldn't make if you didn't have a disability.
+For example, if there are two units for rent—one on the ground floor and one three stories up—the landlord must show both units to an applicant who uses a wheelchair unless the applicant asks to see only one.

-Federal law protects disabled tenants after they have moved into a rental unit as well as during the application process.
-Landlords must reasonably accommodate the needs of disabled tenants, at the landlord's own expense.
-This means that a disabled tenant can expect the landlord to adjust rules, procedures, or services to a reasonable degree in order to provide an equal opportunity to use and enjoy her dwelling unit or a common space.
-Examples include providing a parking space for a movement-impaired tenant and accepting a guide or service animal in an otherwise "no pets" building.
+Federal law protects tenants with disabilities after they have moved into a rental unit as well as during the application process.
+Landlords must reasonably accommodate the needs of tenants with disabilities, at the landlord's own expense.
+This means that a tenant with a disability can expect the landlord to adjust rules, procedures, or services to a reasonable degree in order to provide the tenant with an equal opportunity to use and enjoy the dwelling unit or a common space.
+Examples include providing a parking space for a tenant who has mobility issues and accepting a guide or service animal in an otherwise "no pets" building.